-With these figures in mind, you might be considering making the jump from traditional locks to smart locks at your property.
-Before implementing a keyless entry system, however, it is important to weigh the risks against the benefits.
+With these figures in mind, you might be considering trading in your property's traditional locks for smart locks.
+Before implementing such a system, however, weigh the benefits against the following factors.

 Keyless Entry Systems Are Easy to Hack

-If a tenant uses their smartphone to control a smart lock, their safety could be at stake if their phone ends up in the wrong hands.
-Nearly 30 percent of people use no screen lock on their phones, so a criminal could easily access personal data stored on the device to determine where the phone’s owner lives and then gain access to their unit with the click of a button.
-Not only does this vulnerability put your tenant at risk, but it increases your property’s liability.
+Also consider that if a resident uses their smartphone to unlock their home, their safety could be at stake if their phone ends up in the wrong hands.
+Nearly 30 percent of people don't use screen locks, so a criminal could easily access personal data on the device to determine where the phone’s owner lives and then gain access to their home with the click of a button.

 Managing the System Can Be a Full-Time Job

-You Do Not Eliminate the Need for Key Control
+You Don't Eliminate the Need for Key Control

 However, regardless of whether or not your system requires a backup key, you will still need a way to secure and track preprogrammed cards or fobs for every unit to grant contractors access to specific apartments.
 While some properties will program a card or key fob as needed for all the units a contractor needs to access to complete a particular work order, this method requires multiple staff members to have programming privileges.
 The result is a system with little access restriction, which is in effect like giving these employees master keys.